Tapixx/odin-recipes/README.md

 Hi!
 This repository is made to start practicing my skills as a learning software developer.
 In this repository I made a basic website using html which displays a few recipes.
 It is just a learning step for me and I hope it will lead to many more in the future.
+In this project I learnt how it feels to work with html, how I can link pages together and how to use git to make commits in my repository.